Table of Contents

 The invention of the new way reflection of light in the 1920s with a ring of a crystalline prism, which arranged in a faceted dome, was able to address the shortcoming of the previous system.
 It was invented by Augustin Fresnel and installed in the Phare de Cordouan, situated in France Gironde estuary, roughly around 100km from north of Bordeaux.
 With the newly invented system, one lamp was sufficient to illuminate the way for ships that sailing many miles out to the sea.

 Galle lighthouse of southern Sri Lanka os a popular trip place, a part most Galle one day trips, considered as the oldest lighthouse in the island that still serves the ships until today.
 This is the first lighthouse of built-in Sri Lanka in 1848 under the British administration.
 The earlier Galle lighthouse was 24.5 meters in height and located about 100 from the current lighthouse.
 This lighthouse was burnt down in 1936.
 Visiting Galle and its fort is included in most Sri Lanka day tour to Galle.
 Therefore venturing on a Sri Lanka trip that includes Galle is the best way to Galle lighthouse.

 This beacon existed in its original form for about a century, until it was destroyed by a fire.
 Thereafter a new lighthouse was erected by the British administration in 1839, which functions with a prism lens of glass giving wider coverage to the ships in the sea.
 The height of the present lighthouse is 26.5 meters.

 This gigantic sentinel of granite stone, bricks and cement is a renaissance masterpiece on par with other architectural inventions in the fort such as cathedrals, museums, bungalows, guardrooms, prisons, and “this Versailles of Sri Lanka southern coast” is a valuable monument to maritime engineering and Sri Lankan history.
-The spot was declared as a UNESCO world heritage site by UNESCO making it is one of the important places to visit in Sri Lanka and not to be missed to the visitors of Sri Lanka.
+Galle Fort was declared as a UNESCO world heritage site by UNESCO making it is one of the important places to visit in Sri Lanka and not to be missed on a trip to southern Sri Lanka.